 For the smallest builders (preschool-early elementary), I like the tools offered at Montessori Services.
 For mid-elementary and up, I suggest simply getting them smaller versions of regular tools at a hardware store.

 - Safety goggles

 - Stumps (to be used as a work bench and for nailing practice)

 *For those who don’t have access to scrap wood, you can purchase wood at a variety of places including Lowe’s and Home Depot.
-We suggest pine or poplar because they are softer and easier to nail into.
-You can cut into your desired shapes… and often these stores will cut it for you.
+I suggest pine or poplar because they are softer and easier to nail into.
+You can cut into your desired shapes & sizes, and often these stores will cut the wood for you at no charge.

 A “What Can You Make with This?”
 Kit